 Baby walkers are sitting devices on wheels.

-Don't use baby walkers
+Do not use baby walkers

 They are not safe and increase your child's risk of: